lud/mix_version/README.md

 -m  --minor                        Bump the minor number.
 -p  --patch                        Bump the patch number.
 -n  --new-version                  Directly enter the new version number.
-    --tag-prefix <prefix>          Override the tag prefix.
+-x  --tag-prefix <prefix>          Override the tag prefix.
-    --commit-msg <format>          Override the commit message format.
+-c  --commit-msg <format>          Override the commit message format.
+-a  --annotate                     Create an annotated git tag.
+-A  --annotation <format>          Override the annotation message format.
--g  --git-only
+-g  --git-only                     Commit and tag with the current version.
+    --help                         Shows this help block.
 ```

-When using the options to bump a part of the version, a pre-release tag will be dropped for a manor or minor bump, whereas a patch bump will only remove this pre-release tag and keep the current patch number.
+When using the options to bump a part of the version, a pre-release tag will be dropped for a major or minor bump, whereas a patch bump will only remove this pre-release tag and keep the current patch number.

 ```
 Bump patch: